Opera Singer

 You mentioned that you were planning on going into music theater before doing opera.
 Since there are no music theater actors on Jobstr (yet), can you mention some non-NYC cities that are good for aspiring music theater performers?

-Asked by Jolene over 11 years ago
+Asked by Jolene about 12 years ago

 Really, it's NYC if that's what you want to do.
 You could try living in Chicago if you're great with comedy and want to do that as well.
 Or LA if you're interested in the film/TV world.
 But if you want music theater, live in or around NYC.
 You can audition for cruise lines and theme parks that utilize music theater talent well and have you living in different places for long stretches of time.
 But you need to be around where the auditions are- and the vast majority are in NYC.
 Auditioning is the biggest part of your job when you're starting off.